 Women have rights and should be allowed access to abortion services if they choose.

-Pilot testing.
-Before implementing a survey the items should be tested.
+Before implementing a survey, the items should be tested.
 This can take various forms and phases, which may require several iterations.
-A think-aloud technique is commonly use to test a specific item.
-This involves asking a few individuals (preferably one from the target population) to read aloud items on the survey and express their feeling and thought processes as they take the survey.
+A think-aloud technique is commonly used to test a specific item.
+This involves asking a few individuals (preferably ones from the target population) to read aloud items on the survey and express their feeling and thought processes as they take the survey.
 If revisions are required, the process may need to be repeated.
-This would include determining if the item is clear, whether the wording might be improved, how the stem was interpreted, why the individual choose the response they selected, and if they felt the response options provide were adequate or whether additional options might be needed.
+This would include determining if the item is clear, whether the wording might be improved, how the stem was interpreted, why the individual chose the response they selected, and if they felt the response options provided were adequate or whether additional options might be needed.

-- There are two part to a survey item: the item stem and the response scale.
+- There are two parts to a survey item: the item stem and the response scale.

 - There should be a clear purpose for including each item in the survey.

-- Consider whether the items that were included are suffiecient to answer the research questions and whether they are needed and adequate for the research purposes.
+- Consider whether the items that were included are sufficient to answer the research questions and whether they are needed and adequate for the research purposes.